Deutsch: Hühnerfüße / Español: Pies de pollo / Português: Pés de frango / Français: Pieds de Poulet / Italiano: Piedi di pollo

 Description

 The preparation of Chicken Feet varies widely across different cultures and cuisines.
 In many Asian cuisines, they are often deep-fried, steamed, or stewed with a variety of sauces and spices, such as soy sauce, black beans, chili, and garlic.
-In traditional Chinese cooking, chicken feet are a staple in dim sum and are usually steamed with black beans to create a flavorful appetizer.
+In traditional Chinese cooking, chicken feet are a staple in dim sum and are usually steamed with black beans to create a flavorful Appetizer.
 In South African and Caribbean cuisines, chicken feet are used in soups and stews to add flavor and texture.

 Application Areas